tsuff446/Microgame-Madness--WarioWare-/README.md

 # Microgame Madness (WarioWare)

-## There are 13 unique games to play in Microgame Madness!
+## There are 13 unique games (with more on the way) to play in Microgame Madness!
 Some examples:
 ![Game Examples](README_IMAGES/pjimage.jpg)

 ## Play in endless singleplayer or practice mode: